 It is important to note that the instance level security filters can be added or initialized for a user or groups exclusively.
 Meaning that if the addFilter method is invoked for groups, then the Group(s) based instance level security filter queries are added.
 As mentioned above, the decision to utilize user or group based instance level security must be made before adding the filters to the Hibernate session and should not be used interchangeably.

+Using Instance Level Query Performance Enhancements

+a

 Known Issues

 In case of eager loading, filtering of the child object doesn’t work.